YunHsiao/Crysknife/Documents/config.rst

    ; Applies to all files
    [Global]
-   ; Multiple conditions are allowed Rule1=Predicate1:Value1|Value2
+   ; Multiple conditions are allowed, separated by vertical bar Rule1=Predicate1:Value1|Value2
    ; Or add them in separate lines +Rule1=Predicate1:Value3
    ; Variable references & reverse dependencies
-   +Rule1=Predicate3:${Var1},Predicate4:!Value5
+   ; Multiple predicates are separated with comma +Rule1=Predicate3:${Var1},Predicate4:!Value5

    [Path/To/Dir1]